Skip to content

 astrill vpn

 I should write a full article about this VPN.
-In a few words, while ExpressVPN was not working I tried Astrill.
-It’s a bit slower but it does its job.
-At least until they decided to deactivate my account, twice.
-This is because for some reason Astrill does not allow the use of SEO tools such as Screamingfrog and Lighthouse.
-If you work in the industry you know what I’m talking about.
+In a few words, while ExpressVPN was not working, I tried Astrill.
+It’s a bit slower, but it does its job.
+At least until they decided to deactivate my account twice because, for some reason, Astrill does not allow the use of SEO tools such as Screamingfrog and Lighthouse.
+You know what I’m talking about if you work in the industry.
 Imagine being in China and suddenly, without being warned, being cut off from the internet.
-This is a big problem for me and for this reason, I can not use it, even though honestly this VPN works well in China.
+This is a big problem for me, and for this reason, I can not use it, even though, honestly, this VPN works well in China.
 Click here to download AstrillVPN.

 Pro